kingl0w/jobhunter/README.md

 # jobhunter

 Fetches remote job postings from multiple boards, scores them against your resumes, and generates tailored resumes for the best matches.
-Built with FastAPI, Next.js, and Claude.
+Built with FastAPI, and Next.js

 ## Setup